Harald Thaulow: Biography

 He established the pharmacy Løveapoteket in Christiania in 1842.
 The pharmacy made Thaulow very wealthy.
 Among his works was a treatment from 1853, on the influence of isomorphism and isometry on the development of natural sciences, for which he was awarded the Crown Prince's Gold Medal.
 He was strongly committed to the issue of improving the education and professionalism of pharmacists.
 In 1858, Thaulow established a pharmacist association in Christiania.
 Thaulow was granted an honorary doctorate at the University of Kiel, an honorary member of Hamburger Apothekerverein, Goethe Vaterhaus in Frankfurt am Main and of several scientific societies.

 Personal life

 He was married in 1844, with Nicoline Munch (1821–1871), daughter of painter Jacob Munch.
 They had six children, of whom the painter Frits Thaulow was the most notable.
+His granddaughter was the Norwegian-Danish silent film actor Else Frölich (daughter of Frits Thaulow).